 What is 239 Review?

-The term “239 Review” is used to refer to the process outlined in state law (GMU 12-B), whereby municipalities are required to refer certain specified actions to the county planning board for review and comment.
+The term “239 Review” is used to refer to the process outlined in state law (GMU 12-B), whereby municipalities are required to refer certain specified actions to the county planning board for review and comment before they can take final action on the matter.
 The county is charged with issuing official comments that the municipality must review and consider in their local approval processes.

-View our 239 Review Basics PowerPoint presentation, or the 239 Review Guide for Municipalities for a more in-depth explanation.
+View the 239 Review Process StoryMap presentation or read the 239 Review Guide for Municipalities for more information.

 When is 239 Review Required?

 - adoption or amendment of a comprehensive plan

 - adoption or amendment of a zoning ordinance or local law

 - issuance of special use permits

 - approval of site plans

 - other authorizations which a referring body may issue under the provisions of any zoning ordinance or local law